se2510/LinuxProject/README.md

 ## What is Long Live Linux.❓️

-Long Live Linux (lll), is a Linux terminal made and tested on Ubuntu, of which has the following commands:
+Long Live Linux (lll), is a simulation of a Linux terminal made and tested on Ubuntu, of which has the following commands:

 - **LLL**
   - This command initiate Long Live Linux terminal.